storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

         throw {message: 'InvalidStateError: DOM Exception 11: This transaction is already finalized.
 Transactions are committed after its success or failure handlers are called.
 If you are using a Promise to handle callbacks, be aware that implementations following the A+ standard adhere to run-to-completion semantics and so Promise resolution occurs on a subsequent tick and therefore after the transaction commits.', code: 11}
         return

+      if @readOnly && READ_ONLY_REGEX.test(sql)
+        @handleStatementFailure(error, {message: 'invalid sql for a read-only transaction'}) return

-      @_executeSqlInternal(sql, values, success, error)
+      @addStatement(sql, values, success, error)
       return

-    # This method performs the actual execute but does not check for
+    # This method adds the SQL statement to the transaction queue but does not check for
     # finalization since it is used to execute COMMIT and ROLLBACK.
-    SQLitePluginTransaction::_executeSqlInternal = (sql, values, success, error) ->
+    SQLitePluginTransaction::addStatement = (sql, values, success, error) ->

-      if @readOnly && READ_ONLY_REGEX.test(sql)
-        @handleStatementFailure(error, {message: 'invalid sql for a read-only transaction'}) return

       qid = @executes.length